Here you find answers to frequently asked questions, and guidance and instructions for contributing to the ICRC 2021.

 Submit your projects to share experiences and provide inspiration for others.

-Plenary talks are Invited Reviews, Highlights talks and Rapporteur Talks.
+Plenary talks are Invited Reviews, Highlight Talks and Rapporteur Talks.

 Talks will be either pre-recorded (preferred) and live streamed or recorded live during the official event.